osteele/mailgraph/agenda.md

 * Adaptive time periods

 # Notes

-## Consolidate Addresses
-Map from (account_id, address) -> contact
-### Contacts
-* Canonicalization: for each email address that has only one contact, use that contact's primary address

-### Heuristics
-* Scan the senders in the Sent folder
-* Offer these as obsolete synonyms for the account holder

-### Manual
-* Drag and drop within the tag cloud

 ## Delete Messages
 * A: During full update, record uid's in db that aren't in fetch.
 Cons: requires full update.